bmnw/weekend-sql-to-do-list/README.md

 # PROJECT NAME

-Track Your Tasks!
+One Thing At A Time

 ## Description

 _Duration: 2 Weeks_

-Track Your Tasks! provides the user with an app that records tasks and tracks their respective due dates.
+One Thing At A Time provides the user with an app that records tasks and tracks their respective due dates.

 The user provides three inputs: the task to complete, the due date, and the priority level of the task (low, medium, high).
 All inputs are required.